Canadian Space Agency: Future programs

 On February 28, 2019, Canadian Prime Minister Justin Trudeau announced Canada's commitment to the Lunar Gateway, an international NASA-led project to put a small space station in lunar orbit.
 The announcement made Canada the first international partner in the Lunar Gateway project.
 As part of the announcement, Canada has committed to spending $2.05 billion over 24 years to develop the next generation Canadarm 3.
 This marks Canada's largest ever single financial commitment to a single project, surpassing the $1.7 billion spent on projects for the International Space Station.

-As part of the Artemis program CSA is developing a small lunar rover.
+As part of the Artemis program, CSA is developing a small lunar rover.
 The robotic rover is being developed in partnership with NASA.
 It will explore a polar region of the Moon and be capable of surviving a lunar night.
 The mission will carry at least two science instruments, one from NASA and one from CSA, and will launch by 2026.

-A number of initiatives are without funding.
-The CSA is the lead agency for the Polar Communication and Weather mission (PCW), which involves the proposed launch of two satellites in polar orbit to provide Canadian authorities with improved weather information and communications capabilities in the high arctic.
-Launch of the two satellites was proposed to take place in 2016, but funding could not be obtained and the program was cancelled.